-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended August 31, 2019
+NOTES TO FINANCIAL STATEMENTS (Continued)

 B. Government-Wide Financial Statements

 The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the activities of the School.
 Governmental activities, which normally are supported by intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.
 The School has no business-type activities.